LekloOno/TraGUS/README.md

 ## User configuration file

-On game startup, the [UserSettingsServer](https://github.com/LekloOno/TraGUS/blob/main/UserSettingsServer.cs) tries to load the user's `.ini` config file that contains its saved settings, into the registered [UserSettings](#creating-user-settings).
+On game startup, each [UserSettings](https://github.com/LekloOno/TraGUS/blob/main/UserSetting.cs) registers itself automatically, and tries to initialize with either the user's `.ini` config file, or the `default_settings.ini` if the user's don't specify it.

 To save the user's configuration in such file, see [Taking effects](#taking-effects-to-the-users-config-file).

 ## Default configuration file

-For any missing setting in it (or simply if there's no user config file at all), the server will instead load from `res://addons/TraGUS/default_settings.ini`.

-You can create that file and edit it freely, to setup the default configuration you wish for.
+You can create that file and edit it freely unde `res://addons/TraGUS/default_settings.ini`, to setup the default configuration you wish for.

 Make sure the `section` names and `setting_keys` you write in it do correspond to the `Section` and `Key` field of your [UserSetting](#creating-user-settings) implementations.

+> You can optionnally specify a last resort default fall back in each [UserSetting](#optionnal-default) implementation.
+> This would notably allow you to, instead of writing the whole `default_settings.ini` by hand, simply run your game once and let **UserSettingsServer** initialize the file, then only edit the values in it.

 ## Creating user settings